2023–24 DFB-Pokal

 The 2023–24 DFB-Pokal was the 81st season of the annual German football cup competition.
 Sixty-four teams participated in the competition, including all teams from the previous year's Bundesliga and 2.
 Bundesliga.
 The competition began on 11 August 2023 with the first of six rounds and ended on 25 May 2024 with the final at the Olympiastadion in Berlin, a nominally neutral venue, which has hosted the final since 1985.
 The DFB-Pokal is considered the second-most important club title in German football after the Bundesliga championship.
 The DFB-Pokal is run by the German Football Association (DFB).

 The two-time defending champions were Bundesliga side RB Leipzig, after they had defeated Eintracht Frankfurt 2–0 in the previous final, but they were eliminated in the second round by VfL Wolfsburg.
 Bayer Leverkusen won their second title after defeating 1.
 FC Kaiserslautern 1–0 in the final.

 The winner of the DFB-Pokal would normally have earned automatic qualification for the league phase of the 2024–25 edition of the UEFA Europa League.
-However, Leverkusen had already qualified for the UEFA Champions League as winners of the Bundesliga, so their spot went to the team in sixth place, while the league's UEFA Conference League play-off round spot went to the seventh-placed team.
+However, Leverkusen had already qualified for the UEFA Champions League as winners of the Bundesliga, so their spot went to the team in seventh place, while the league's UEFA Conference League play-off round spot went to the eighth-placed team.
 Leverkusen also qualified for the 2024 edition of the DFL-Supercup at the start of the next season, where they faced the runners-up of the 2023–24 Bundesliga, VfB Stuttgart.